nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 Linking the view into the data to the URL
 -----------------------------------------

-At the heart of narratives is the ability for Nextstrain dataset URLs to encode the view settings, such as the coloring used, via the `URL query <https://en.wikipedia.org/wiki/Query_string>`__.
+At the heart of narratives is the ability for Nextstrain dataset URLs to encode the view settings (e.g. coloring) via the `URL query <https://en.wikipedia.org/wiki/Query_string>`__.
 You can see this in action by changing the view settings of a dataset on nextstrain.org and observing the URL query changing.
 The available query parameters are detailed in Auspice's :doc:`auspice:advanced-functionality/view-settings` docs, however in most cases it's easier to manipulate the visualisation in-browser and then copy the resulting URL into your narrative.

-Using our example narrative introduced :ref:`above<example>` we can see that the three slides use the following dataset URLs:
+The slides in the :ref:`example narrative<example>` use the following dataset URLs:

 #. https://nextstrain.org/monkeypox/hmpxv1?d=map&p=full&c=region
 #. https://nextstrain.org/monkeypox/hmpxv1?d=tree&p=full&c=region
 #. https://nextstrain.org/flu/seasonal/h3n2/ha/12y?d=tree,frequencies&p=full

-The only difference between 1 & 2 is the change from ``d=map`` to ``d=tree`` and so when we change between these slides in the narrative we simply change the map for the tree panel (or vice versa).
-Slide 3 uses a different dataset, and specifies both the tree and frequency panels.
+The only difference between 1 & 2 is ``d=map`` vs. ``d=tree``.
+This means that when navigating between these slides in the narrative, we change between the map and tree panels.
+Slide 3 uses a different dataset with both the tree and frequency panels.